Elliptic and triangular flow of (anti)deuterons in Pb-Pb collisions at $\sqrt{s_{\mathrm{NN}}}$ = 5.02 TeV: Data sample and analysis techniques

 The data sample used for the measurements presented in this paper was recorded by ALICE in 2015 during the LHC \PbPb run at \snn~=~5.02~TeV.
 A minimum bias trigger was used during the data taking, which required coincident signals in both V0 detectors.
 An offline event selection is applied to remove beam-gas collisions using the timing information provided by the V0 detectors and the Zero-Degree Calorimeters~\cite{Abelev:2014ffa}.
 Events with multiple primary vertices identified with the SPD are tagged as pileup and removed from the analysis.
 In addition, events with significantly different charged-particle multiplicities measured by the V0 detector and by the tracking detectors at midrapidity, which have different readout times, are rejected.
 After the offline event selection, the remaining contribution of beam-gas events is smaller than 0.02\%~\cite{Abelev:2014ffa} and the fraction of pileup events is found to be negligible.
 The primary vertex position is determined from tracks reconstructed in the ITS and TPC as described in~\cite{Abelev:2014ffa} and only events with a reconstructed primary vertex position along the beam axis within 10~cm from the from the nominal interaction point are selected.
 The total number of events selected for the analysis for centrality 0--70\% is about 73 million.

 Deuteron (d) and antideuteron (\dbar) candidates are selected from charged-particle tracks reconstructed in the ITS and TPC in the kinematic range $|\eta|~<~$0.8 and 0.8~$<$~\pt~$<$~6~GeV/$\textit{c}$.
 Only tracks with at least 70 clusters out of a maximum of 159 and with a $\chi^2$ per degree-of-freedom for the track fit lower than 2 are accepted.
-In addition, in order to guarantee a track-momentum resolution of $2\%$ in the measured \pt\ range and a \dedx\ resolution of about $6\%$, each track is required to cross at least 70 of the TPC radial pad rows, and to be reconstructed from at least 80\% of the number of expected TPC clusters and to have at least one hit in either of the two innermost layers of the ITS.
-The distances of closest approach to the primary vertex in the plane perpendicular and parallel to the beam axis for the selected tracks are determined with a resolution better than 300~$\mu$m~\cite{Abelev:2014ffa}.
-In order to suppress the contribution of secondary particles only tracks with a distance of closest approach to the reconstructed event vertex smaller than 2~cm in the longitudinal direction are selected.
+In addition, in order to guarantee a track-momentum resolution of $2\%$ in the measured \pt\ range and a \dedx\ resolution of about $6\%$, each track is required to be reconstructed from at least 80\% of the number of expected TPC clusters and to have at least one hit in either of the two innermost layers of the ITS.
+The distances of closest approach (DCA) to the primary vertex in the plane perpendicular and parallel to the beam axis for the selected tracks are determined with a resolution better than 300~$\mu$m~\cite{Abelev:2014ffa}.
+To suppress the contribution of secondary particles, the reconstructed tracks are required to have a longitudinal DCA smaller than 2~cm and a transverse DCA smaller than $0.0105+0.0350/p_{\mathrm{T}}^{1.1}$~cm, with $p_{\mathrm{T}}$ in units of $\mathrm{GeV}/\textit{c}$.
+The latter corresponds to approximately $7\sigma_{\rm DCA} (p_{\rm T})$, where $\sigma_{\rm DCA}(p_{\rm T})$ is the transverse DCA resolution in the corresponding \pt interval.